ePlanSys/eplansys/eplansys_docs/tutorials/fleet_survey.rst

 Grounding
 ---------

-This task is not checked in --- ground it when you want to run it:
+This task is not checked in.
+Ground it when you want to run it:

 .. code-block:: bash